Skip to main content

 Funding for such a service should be progressive, for example, sourced through taxation rather than energy bills.
 This approach would avoid exacerbating existing inequalities, as those on low incomes disproportionately bearing the cost of energy network overheads.

-Changes to energy efficiency grant schemes
+6) Changes to energy efficiency grant schemes

 Grants that enable low-income households to access low carbon technologies, such as solar panels and air source heat pumps, are an important way of enabling fairer participation in the smart energy transition.
 Without these grants, only those with high incomes and savings would be able to install many of these measures and benefit from the transition.
-Below we outline three ways that the funding could be better used to ensure a fairer smart energy transition.
+Below we outline the ways that the funding could be better used to ensure a fairer smart energy transition.

-1) Include more smart technology in grant funding
+Include more smart technology in grant funding

 Technologies that automate the process of making the most of cheap rates can be beneficial to people in vulnerable circumstances who may lack the time or capacity to engage.